slarse/slarse.github.io/content/blog/Programming/png_image_format/set_png_dpi.md

 file and replace any existing `pHYs` chunk.
-That's really not very difficult, given how all the chunks start with the data chunk length and are therefore easy to skip over[ref]The length of a chunk is always `12 + len(data)`, due to the fixed size of the length, type and checksum fields.[/ref]
+That's really not very difficult, given how all the chunks start with the data chunk length and are therefore easy to skip over[ref]The length of a chunk is always `12 + len(data)`, due to the fixed size of the length, type and checksum fields.[/ref], but it was still well beyond what was needed for my implementation.

 # And now you know how to set the DPI on a PNG!
 Working with binary formats may seem daunting if you're not used to it, but most